simply-samin/simply-samin/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on personal portfolio web project
+- 🔭 I’m currently working on custom business solutions
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning Livewire 3
 - 👯 I’m looking to collaborate on local business project
 - 🤔 I’m looking for help with Learning new stack
 - 💬 Ask me about computers and general tech stuffs